emna-khemiri/Multi-Platform-Web-Scraper/README.md

 This project is intended for educational and personal use only.
 Scraping data from platforms like LinkedIn and others may violate their terms of service.
 Use responsibly.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contributions

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ---